Flights sent to assess Tonga damage after volcanic eruption

 A towering ash cloud since Saturday’s eruption had prevented earlier flights.
 New Zealand hopes to send essential supplies, including much-needed drinking water, on a military transport plane Tuesday.

-No casualties have been confirmed on Tonga, although a British woman was reported missing.
+A British woman who was missing has been found dead, her family said, in the first reported fatality on Tonga.

-The U.K. Foreign Office said Monday it was “supporting the family of a British woman reported missing in Tonga and are in contact with the local authorities.”
+The brother of Angela Glover, who ran an animal rescue center, said the 50-year-old died after being swept away by a wave.

-Relatives of Angela Glover, who ran an animal rescue center in Tonga’s capital, said she has not been seen since she was swept away by a tsunami wave.
-Her husband, James, survived by clinging on to a tree.
+Nick Eleini said his sister’s body had been found and that her husband survived.

-Glover’s brother Nick Eleini told The Guardian, “I don’t think this is going to have a happy ending.”
+“I understand that this terrible accident came about as they tried to rescue their dogs,” Eleini told Sky News.

 Communications with Tonga remained extremely limited.
 The company that owns the single underwater fiber-optic cable that connects the island nation to the rest of the world said it likely was severed in the eruption and repairs could take weeks.